hypernormalisation/zeal/ret_prios.md

 - Exo  : 7,6,7,7,7,6,5,7,4,6,6,6,6,7,6,7,7,5
 - HW   : 6,7,6,6,6,7,7,6,7,7,7,5,7,6,7,6,6,7
 ```

+Let's posit that we can conduct some meta-analysis of this that, when combined with real-life considerations, can inform our standard rotation.

 Average ranks and std deviations:

 ```
 JoW   - 1.83 +/- 0.76
 HoW   - 2.44 +/- 1.64